Classic Motorcycle Build

 The Wild West-inspired "Billy Bike" was more conservative.
 It kept the stock brakes and fenders.
 The brake light and license mount were moved to a side mount, and tall risers put the drag bars closer to the rider.

-Dozens, if not hundreds, of builders have made replicas of both Easy Rider bikes.
+Since the 1969 movie, countless replicas have been made of both Easy Rider bikes.
 The California Motorcycle Company owns the only Captain America replica that was endorsed by Peter Fonda.

 Harley Davidson EV R&D Tax Credits: R&D Tax Credit | Harley Davidson EV R&D